 How to create a new branch in a remote repository?

 Up to this point, we have learned how to create the Git Branches by following different methods.
 But let us try to find out if the branches are in our GitHub account or not.
-So to validate this you have to visit your Github account and check the branches dropdown.
+So, to validate this, you must visit your Github account and check the branches dropdown.

-I do not see the new branches that I created locally and It is showing the old branches.
-Yes, You are correct that newly created branches are created in the local repository.
+I do not see the new branches that I created locally, and it shows the old ones.
+You are correct that newly created branches are created in the local repository.

-To make available those branches in the remote repository we have to push these changes to the remote repository, you will need to use the git push command.
+To make those branches in the remote repository, we have to push these changes to the remote repository, and you will need to use the git push command.
 Let’s try this and see if it works as expected.

 git push -u origin <local-branch>

 The “-u” flag tells Git to establish a “tracking connection”, which will make pushing and pulling much easier in the future.
 By establishing this tracking connection, you can ensure that your local changes are pushed to the remote repository and that the changes on the remote repository are pulled down into your local repository.

 This message is to let you know that our branch has been successfully set up and tracked on GitHub.

 The new branch was successfully added and synced in the GitHub remote repository!